 It does take a bit of time chopping all the ingredients but it’s a labor of love that is worth it.

 The sweet heat and crunch from the sweet and spicy peppers and onion offer a delicious contrast to the sweet, juicy pineapple.

-Chopped tomato and sweet crunchy corn would also be delicious ingredients in this pico de gallo.
+Chopped roma tomatoes and sweet crunchy corn would also be delicious ingredients in this fruit salsa.